-You will attend over 30 lectures and tutorials in the following areas: Genetic Model organisms (e.g. yeast, nematodes, flies, mice, fish), Biochemistry (e.g. steroid receptor function and evolution, endocrine disruption and metallo-biochemistry), Cardiovascular Biology (e.g. regulation of blood flow, leukocyte-endothelial cell interactions and inflammation, growth of endothelium and blood vessels, and cellular and global mechanisms of heart failure), Molecular Biology (e.g. NMR, fluorescent proteins, RNA world and epigenetics) and Neurobiology (e.g. Neurobiology of pain, DNA microarray technology and pain research, Neurobiology of Depression, and fMRI and Depression).
-Note: lectures can change from year to year to include new advances and reflect the expertise of staff delivering the sessions.
+You will attend over 30 lectures and tutorials in the following areas: Genetic Model organisms (yeast, nematodes, flies, mice, fish), Biochemistry (steroid receptor function and evolution, endocrine disruption and metallo-biochemistry), Cardiovascular Biology (regulation of blood flow, leukocyte-endothelial cell interactions and inflammation, growth of endothelium and blood vessels, and cellular and global mechanisms of heart failure), Molecular Biology (NMR, fluorescent proteins, RNA world and epigenetics) and Neurobiology (Neurobiology of pain, DNA microarray technology and pain research, Neurobiology of Depression, and fMRI and Depression).

 The module is primarily assessed by examination.
-You will sit four exams: a 1hr Genetics exam, a 1hr Biochemistry exam, a 2hr exam on Cardio Biology, Molecular Biology and Neurobiology and a Précis exam.
-The Biochemistry exam will include Multiple Choice Questions (MCQ) and calculations.
+You will sit three exams: a 1hr Genetics exam, a 2hr exam on Cardio Biology, Molecular Biology and Neurobiology exam and a Précis exam.
 For the Précis exam, you will be given a research paper to read and you will summarise the main points in a short (~300 word) précis.
-A workshop on précis writing will be held before the examination.
+A workshops and training sessions on exam and précis writing will be held before the examination.